ManageIQ/httpd_configmap_generator/README.md

 # container-httpd-authconfig
-Container for configuring external authentication for ManageIQ.
+Container for configuring external authentication for the httpd auth pod.
-It is based on the auth httpd container and generates the httpd auth-config map needed to enable external authentication in ManageIQ.
+It is based on the auth httpd container and generates the httpd auth-config map needed to enable external authentication.

 ### Installing